 The best way to engage new email subscribers is by sending them an automated “welcome email” as soon as they sign up.
 Welcome emails set the tone and the nature of your email throughout your communication cycle with the subscriber, and so you need to give it utmost importance!

 If you don’t send welcome letters to new subscribers, you’re ignoring them — and leaving a lot of money on the table.

 Shopify welcome emails should also establish expectations for your email communication techniques.
 For example, what kinds of emails are you planning to send?
 What’s the frequency with which you’ll send them?

 These clarifications can not only get subscribers excited about what’s to come, but they may also keep them from being startled by your content later on, which can lead to spam complaints and unsubscribes.

 Take a look at this example Shopify welcome email template that you will love!

-And personalization is an excellent way to make your Shopify order confirmation email appear sincere with your customers!
+And personalization is an excellent way to make your Shopify order confirmation email appear sincere to your customers!

 Here’s a Shopify order confirmation email template as an example!

-Shopify abandoned cart email allow you to re-engage, converse, and create relationships with cart abandoners who leave without completing the purchase.
+Shopify abandoned cart email allows you to re-engage, converse, and create relationships with cart abandoners who leave without completing the purchase.
 There are many reasons for Shopify cart abandonment.

 60+ Abandoned Cart Email Templates